-Retention rates offer a window on a firm’s culture.
-First, you can tell whether a firm’s investing in you and recruiting future partners, or hiring for low-level grunt work.
-Second, high retention rates mean you're not spending two years competing with your fellow trainees like some job interview from hell, so the culture is more collaborative and less back-stabby.
+You're a student.
+NQ retention is an abstract thing that's several years in the future.
+The important thing is that you get a training contract at a decent firm, right?
+Perhaps, but a fulfilling, successful career is governed principally by the culture of the firms you work at, and retention rates offer a window on a firm’s culture.
+First, you can tell whether a firm’s investing in you and recruiting future partners or hiring for low-level grunt work.
+Second, high retention rates mean you're not spending two years competing with your fellow trainees like some job interview from hell, so the culture is likely to be more collaborative and less back-stabby.

 Why NQs leave law firms

 There are no NQ jobs in the trainee’s favoured area of practice.
 Rather than stay in a second-choice department, they look towards other firms.

 The firm has more qualifying trainees than jobs available.
 This is especially likely to happen at a firm which has recently undergone a major merger or is in some financial difficulty.

 Maintaining a pyramid-shaped workforce.
 Large firms need a lot of manpower at the junior end, but can't provide long-term careers and commensurate salaries to all their recruits.

 Personality clash.
 For some personal reason you don't gel with the firm or its people.
 No biggie.
 Move on.